 Boerboels are a giant breed of dog that are normally born in litter sizes of between 7 to 10 puppies.
 This large litter size is due to their mother’s large size.
 You can expect to pay between $1500 to $2000 for a Boerboel puppy.
 They normally mature around 18 to 24 months of age, by which time they should be fully trained and socialized to prevent issues in their adult life.

-This giant dog breed has a strong and muscular appearance.
+Like other Mastiff breeds, this is a giant dog breed has a strong and muscular appearance.
 They have a large head that is quite block-like.
 The Boerboel will stand between 24 and 28 inches tall and will weigh between 140 to 200 lbs for a male and 120 to 160 lbs for a female.

 The Boerboel’s coat is short and smooth and they are a relatively low-shedding dog.
 This means that they are a good dog for those with allergies and you won’t get too much of a “doggy smell” in your home.
 Their grooming needs are also minimal, although we will go into more detail about that later on.